nareddyt/discover-rewards-notifier/data/README.md

 Now all the processed data (in JSON format) should be in the following files:
 - `/data/deal/data.json`
 - `/data/cashback/data.json`

+Note that this data is also duplicated in the `../docs` directory.
+The extension actually retrieves the data directly from Github pages.
+So end-users actually receive the data in the `../docs` directory on the `master` branch.

 And you're done!
 This is ALL the data that is used by the extension at run-time.